microsoft/genaiops-promptflow-template/README.md

 - .azure-pipelines : It contains the CI and PR related pipeline for Azure DevOps and specific to a use-case
 - configs          : It contains data, deployment and prompt flow data mapping related configuration files.
-- data             : This folder contains data files related to Prompt Flow standard and eevaluation flow
+- data             : This folder contains data files related to Prompt Flow standard and evaluation flow
 - environment      : It contains Conda file for python package dependencies needed for deployment environment.
-- flows            : It should contain minimally two folder - one for standard Prompt Flow related files and other for Evaluation flow related file.
+- flows            : It should contain minimally two folders - one for standard Prompt Flow related files and other for Evaluation flow related files.
 There can be multiple evaluation flow related folders.
 - tests            : contains unit tests for the flows

 Additionally, there is a config.json file that refers important infrastructure and flow related information.
-There is also a sample-request.json file containing test ata for testing endpoints after deployment.
+There is also a sample-request.json file containing test data for testing endpoints after deployment.

-- The '.azure-pipelines' folder contains the common Azure DevOps pipelines for the platform and any changes to them will impact exeuction of all the flows.
+- The '.azure-pipelines' folder contains the common Azure DevOps Pipelines for the platform and any changes to them will impact exeuction of all the flows.

 - The '.github' folder contains the Github workflows for the platform as well as the use-cases.
-This is bit different than Azure DevOps because all Github Workflows should be within this single folder for execution.
+This is bit different than Azure DevOps because all Github workflows should be within this single folder for execution.

-- The 'docs' folder contains documentation for step by step guide for both Azure DevOps and Github Workflow related configuration.
+- The 'docs' folder contains documentation for step-by-step guide for both Azure DevOps and Github workflow related configuration.

 - The 'llmops' folder contains all the code related to flow execution, evaluation and deployment.